-- Signs must be posted at all entrances advising the public not to enter if - They have fever, cough, shortness of breath, sore throat, or loss of taste or smell. - They have had known exposure to someone with Covid-19 in the past 14 days. - Signs must be posted at all entrances advising the public that they may wish to refrain from entering if - They are 65 years of age or older. - They have underlying health conditions including high blood pressure, chronic lung disease, diabetes, severe obesity, asthma or weakened immunity. - The performers/players/contestants must be separated from the audience by at least 12 feet and must be limited in number to fifty (50) or fewer. - An audience of fifty (50) people or fewer is allowed. - Lines or cues for entrance, exit, making purchases, or for other reasons must be marked or monitored for maintaining a distance of 6 feet between people. - Seating must be arranged to maintain a 6-foot distance between members of the audience. - Family groups may sit together but 6 feet should be maintained between groups. - Every other row seating should be unoccupied to provide for 6 feet of physical distancing.
+- Signs must be posted at all entrances advising the public not to enter if - They have fever, cough, shortness of breath, sore throat, or loss of taste or smell. - They have had known exposure to someone with Covid-19 in the past 14 days. - · Signs must be posted at all entrances advising the public that they may wish to refrain from entering if - They are 65 years of age or older. - They have underlying health conditions including high blood pressure, chronic lung disease, diabetes, severe obesity, asthma or weakened immunity. - The performers/players/contestants must be separated from the audience by at least 12 feet and must be limited in number to fifty (50) or fewer. - A venue may increase the number of attendees at an event to up to 66 percent capacity for the facility with a plan approved by the Secretary of Health.
+Plans should be submitted to adh.ehs@Arkansas.gov.
+One hundred (100) people or fewer in attendance are allowed without a requirement to submit a plan. - Lines or cues for entrance, exit, making purchases, or for other reasons must be marked or monitored for maintaining a distance of 6 feet between people. - Seating must be arranged to maintain a 6-foot distance between members of the audience. - Family groups may sit together but 6 feet should be maintained between groups. - Every other row seating should be unoccupied to provide for 6 feet of physical distancing.